 This bridge predates the first Terwilliger Bridge.

-Roland was in the area now known as South Burlingame in SW Portland.
-There was a Roland Stop on the Oregon Electric line.
 We think the Roland bridge carried pedestrians from today's SW 10th in South Burlingame over Stephens Creek to the Roland stop.
-The 3-car train is where I-5 lanes are now.

 Autos could evidently use the bridge to cross the creek for whatever reason.
 (See next air photo.)